-Commercial Cleaning and Air Quality
+Commercial Cleaning and Its Effects on Air Quality

-Your office, workplace, store or warehouse can suffer from poor air quality.
+Your office, workplace, store, or warehouse can suffer from poor air quality.
 We’re not just talking about bad smells or the spread of allergens.
-There are many different things that contribute to poor air quality, and each can negatively impact your business, your staff, your customers and yourself.
+There are many different things that contribute to poor air quality, and each can negatively impact your business, your staff, your customers, and yourself.
 Thankfully, proper cleaning techniques can help you improve or prevent poor air quality and avoid these negative effects.
 Here are the elements of poor air quality you may need to focus on and how to resolve them.

 Elements of Poor Air Quality